luweiguo511china/readme/readme_iadc.md

 ## Description ##

 The EFR32 Wireless Gecko **Series 2** IADC is an intermediate architecture combining techniques from both **Successive Approximation Register (SAR)** and **Delta-Sigma** style converters.
-The maximum resolution is 12 bits, which can achieve one million samples per second (1 Msps).
+The maximum resolution is 12 bits, which can achieve one million samples per second **speed** (1 Msps).

 The flexible incremental architecture uses **oversampling** to allow applications to trade speed for **higher resolution**.

 This example discusses how to attain 14.3-bit **ENOB** with **oversampling**.
 It also cover offset and gain **calibration** of the IADC with **external reference**.

 **Key points** to attain 14.3 bit ENOB:
-- differential mode input
+- Differential mode input
-- external reference
+- External reference
 - 32+ oversample rate

 **Peripherals used**: IADC, GPIO, I2C, USART, EMU, CMU